-Key action(s) Time frame Responsible unit(s) Tracking Tracking Comments Status 5.1 Prepare enhanced Livelihood, NTFP and Tree Planting Strategies 30 June 2020 IP Project Team Enhanced Livelihood, NTFP and tree planting strategies prepared Completed 5.2 Water security assessment and renovations of village water systems within target villages for agriculture purposes.
-30 December 2020 IP Project Team Assessment of water security in the target villages completed, pending detail report Initiated 5.3 Implementation of livelihood and NTFP strategies and support market development of agricultural products and NTFPs 31 December 2020 IP Project Team Recruitment of Community livestock and agriculture specialists completed to support implementation Not initiated
+Key action(s) Time frame Responsible unit(s) Tracking Comments Status 5.1 Prepare enhanced Livelihood, NTFP and Tree Planting Strategies 30 June 2020 IP Project Team Enhanced Livelihood, NTFP and tree planting strategies prepared Completed 5.2 Water security assessment and renovations of village water systems within target villages for agriculture purposes.
+30 December 2020 IP Project Team Assessment of water security in the target villages completed, pending detail report Completed 5.3 Implementation of livelihood and NTFP strategies and support market development of agricultural products and NTFPs 31 October 2021 IP Project Team Implementation of livelihoods related activities and construction of the market completed.
+Completed penalties.
+However, lessons learned over 2019 indicated that as this approach was new to Savannakhet Province (both to the Provincial IP Members and the Communities themselves) the contract was not understood well and required rethinking.